Search for Survivors Enters 4th Day Sunday; Death Toll at 9 in Surfside Collapse

 The hope of finding survivors darkened as search and rescue teams covered more of the debris field.

-"We still haven't come across any sign of life," Miami-Dade Fire Chief Alan Cominsky said Saturday.
-"It's a very difficult situation and we continue to modify and adjust where we need to hopefully save some lives."
+"On behalf of the President, our hearts go out to all of the families and the loved ones who've been affected by this really tragic incident," she said.

+Criswell said urban search and rescue teams are available to come in and assist as needed and the Army Corps of Engineers had been brought in to provide additional technical assistance,

-"At the same time, we want to know, everyone wants to know what is the cause, what has happened here and of course we are going to conduct a full and thorough investigation, " Levine Cava said.
+"At the same time, we want to know, everyone wants to know what is the cause, what has happened here and of course we are going to conduct a full and thorough investigation, " Levine Cava said Saturday.

 Surfside Mayor Charles Burkett said Saturday that he is considering temporarily evacuating residents from the Champlain Towers North building, the building adjacent to the tower that collapsed, in order to give engineers time to check the safety of its structure.